JamiePike/NewTools-Project/docs/Annotations/RepeatMaskingNotes.md

 - For S32, this resulted in 5 classified families and 34 unclassified.
 - For S16, this resulted in 8 classified families and 49 unclassified.
 - For S6, this resulted in 50 classified families and 93 unclassified - I am conscious that some may be from the contaminant.
 This assembly is very fragmented.
-- For SY-2, this resulted in [X] classified families and [X] unclassified.
+- For SY-2, this resulted in 3 classified families and 51 unclassified.

 These unclassified families could be classified further with repeat classifier and an additional TE database, such as Repbase.
 However, we do not have a RepBase subscription, and curating a further database is time consuming and challenging, considering we are potentially working with a novel species and the assemblies are of poor quality, I do not think it is worth the additional work.
 If we receive better quality raw data, then we can focus on repeat modeling and masking.